Skip to main content

 How can I verify that my data remains private and never leaves my device?

-Does Clams Desktop include any trackers or analytics scripts?
+Does Clams include any trackers or analytics scripts?

-No. As much as we want to be able to gain insight into how people are using the app and where they are running into issues, we simply do not want to compromise on user privacy through tracking and analytics.
-Instead, we hope that you will jump into our Discord and provide us with feedback directly.
+No. As much as we want to be able to gain insight into how people are using Clams and where they are running into issues, we simply do not want to compromise on user privacy through tracking and analytics.
+Instead, we hope that you will use the feedback functionality to share your experience with us directly.

-If you are not monetizing user data, have no ads, and the app is free, how is that sustainable long term?
+If you are not monetizing user data, have no ads, and Clams is free, how is that sustainable long term?

 Clams